allons-y10/P-6-Feed_Reader/README.md

 # Tests Created

 ### Created 4 tests suites in feedreader.js.

-  Tests:
-        1.Checks if RSS feed are present, have URL's, and Names 2.Checks the default mode of the menu is hidden and that it changes when clicked 3.Checks the loadFeed function in app.js to see if has brought back at least 1 entry when the page is loaded 4.check when calling for new content that new content is actually replacing the old content.
+        1. Checks if RSS feed are present, have URL's, and Names
+        2. Checks the default mode of the menu is hidden and that it changes when clicked
+        3. Checks the loadFeed function in app.js to see if has brought back at least 1 entry when the page is loaded
+        4. Check when calling for new content that new content is actually replacing the old content.